 As a rule of thumb, drive your car for at least 10 to 15 miles, preferably at over 50mph where permitted.

 Sometimes, no matter how badly you want to get behind the wheel of your car, it’s not always possible.
 You obviously don’t want your car to deteriorate, so you’ll want to prepare it properly for storage.

 In that case, there are a few key things you can do that will maximize the chances of retaining your car’s condition.

 You don’t want your battery to completely drain out by being parked in one spot for a long period.
 The best way to avoid that is by disconnecting the battery from the car.

 But you might still want to ensure that your alarm functions.
-Your best option is to use a battery trickle charger/maintainer.
-If you have an electricity source close by, a trickle charger can provide a long-term solution.
+Your best option is to use a battery trickle charger, or maintainer.
+If you have an electricity source close by, a battery tender can provide a long-term solution.

-To avoid flat spots and all of the car’s weight dragging the tires down even more than necessary, inflate the tires to the recommended pressure before storage.
+To avoid tire damage due to lack of use, inflate the tires to the recommended pressure before storage.

 They’ll still deflate during the subsequent weeks, so you’ll have to check on and inflate them when necessary.

 Choosing a suitable storage location will help to prevent rust from forming on your car.
 A good option to avoid corrosion is to keep your car in a dry, well-ventilated area.

 Before you store your car in that location, make sure to thoroughly wash, wax, and carry out a paintwork correction if necessary.